-Buildings with optimum design and the most efficient orientation have a remarkable impact on the natural daylighting, solar heat gain during cold season, and ventilation.
-They cause a reduction in the heat gain through the window during hot times of the year.
-Finding the best orientation of building, which provides the maximum usage of these natural factors, causes a decrease in energy consumption [34].
-As Figure 17 depicts, a building with an azimuth angle of 0° with north and south-facing windows consumed the lowest total energy (97.98 kWh/m).
+Figure 16.
+The impact of south-facing windows with diverse WHR on the energy consumption hot times of the year.
+Finding the best orientation of building, which provides the maximum usage of these natural factors, causes a decrease in energy consumption.
+As Figure 17 depicts, a building with an azimuth angle of 0° with north and south-facing windows consumed the lowest total energy (97.98 kWh/m2).
 It is worth mentioning that the rotation of buildings from northwest to northeast is more efficient than other directions.
-In other words, energy consumption decreases from 345° (99.39 kWh/m) to 20° (99.43 kWh/m).
-Subsequently, as the building is rotated from 20° to 100° while windows are on west and east façades, there is overheating due to the sun's low angle, and energy consumption rises sharply to 109.03 kWh/m.
+In other words, energy consumption decreases from 345° (99.39 kWh/m2) to 20° (99.43 kWh/m2).
+Subsequently, as the building is rotated from 20° to 100° while windows are on west and east façades, there is overheating due to the sun's low angle and energy consumption rises sharply to 109.03 kWh/m.
 Energy consumption slumps rapidly as long as the building orientation meets the south direction.
 Thus, the second efficient amplitude for building orientation is from southeast (175°) to southwest (190°).
 The value of energy usage in this amplitude is between 99.72 kWh/m and 99.96 kWh/m.
-These amplitudes certify the findings of simulations conducted by Xu et al. (2012); Tokbolat, Tokpatayeva and Al-Zubaidy (2013) and Abanda and Byers (2016).
+These amplitudes certify the findings of simulations conducted by Xu et al. (2012), Tokbolat, Tokpatayeva and al-Zubaidy (2013) and Abanda and Byers (2016).
 According to these findings, the north and south facing orientations are discovered to be the most energy efficient orientations.
-The BO trend experiences the rapid surge and hits the peak load at an azimuth angle of 270° with 109.49 kWh/m when the bedrooms and living room are situated in western and eastern sides, respectively.
+The BO trend experiences the rapid surge and hits the peak load at an azimuth angle of 270° with 109.49 kWh/m2 when the bedrooms and living room are situated in western and eastern sides, respectively.
 Afterward, as the azimuth angle becomes close to 0°, energy consumption is decreased by 11.33 kWh/m.
 It is necessary to note that the output of the BO is most energy-saving between northwest and northeast due to the rooms located in the north and living room in the south.
 Moreover, when the living room receives the northern light through the second amplitude (southeast-southwest) and the rooms situated in the south, the energy consumption decreases considerably.
 This finding is in agreement with previous results reported by Morrissey, Moore and Horne (2011) and Xu et al. (2012).
-They revealed that the exposure of the living room window to the southerly direction reduced the demand for mechanical heating; however, energy consumption is increased, while this window faces north, east, and west.
+They revealed that the exposure of the living room window to the southerly direction reduced the demand for mechanical heating; however, energy consumption is increased, while this window faces north, east and west.